src-d/blog/content/post/review-programs-with-graphs.md

 ### **Graph construction**

-A “program graph” with syntax information, data-flow information, type information was introduced
+A “program graph” with syntax information, data-flow information and type information was introduced.

 {{% caption src="https://cdn-images-1.medium.com/max/2944/1*2gOmyeUX2dWVM8mBSR9Snw.png" title="Graph structure illustration from paper 'Learning to Represent Programs with Graphs' " %}}
 Graph structure illustration from [https://arxiv.org/abs/1711.00740](https://arxiv.org/abs/1711.00740)
 {{% /caption %}}

-It consists of AST graph with a data-flow information added all together using 10 types of edges (contributes proportionally to runtime complexity):
+It consists of an AST graph that includes data-flow information, using 10 types of edges (contributes proportionally to runtime complexity):

 * *Child/NextToken* — edges to model AST on tokens